Goodbye's

 New Zealand 1976

-I was a young eleven-year-old and skinny.
+I was a young, skinny eleven-year-old.
 Dad often told me I had to stand in the same place twice to cast a shadow!
-I was bought up on a cattle farm out near Jacks Bay.
+I was raised on a cattle farm near Jacks Bay.
 We were isolated, but I had my older sister to get into mischief with.
-The few farm kids from nearby were older than my two brothers, with only one of similar age that caught the school bus with them.
+The few farm kids from nearby were older than my two brothers, with only one of similar age who caught the school bus with them.
 Over the past seventeen years, Dad had forged Bay View Station from the bush.
-In the later years, with help from his teenage sons, but now it was time for a change.
+In the later years, with help from his teenage sons, it was now time for a change.

 Dad had finally found a yacht nearby at Opua that amazingly met Mum's requirements and his own.
 I don't know if my three siblings had any say in the yacht, but I did not.
 So Franda II was purchased, and consequently, our lives changed.

 Mum had been busy learning navigation from Mr Townend, our neighbour and retired English ships captain.
-After a few sea trials in Franda II, learning about her idiosyncrasies and giving Mum some practice in over-the-horizon navigation.
-We ventured off on our five-year circumnavigation.
+After a few sea trials in Franda II, Mum learned about Franda II's idiosyncrasies and gained some practice in over-the-horizon navigation.
+We then ventured off on our five-year circumnavigation.

 We had a "sail by" the Russell Wharf as a final farewell.
 Waving to all who came to see the Hutton family off.
-Mum and Dad had been very active in the community, School, Church, and Mason's.
+Mum and Dad had been very active in the community, the School, the Church, and the Masons.

 We sailed out of Russell Bay and rounded Tapeka Point.
 Instead of heading NE out of the Bay of Islands, we continued rounding Tapeka Point until we headed towards Jacks Bay.
-Finally there, we dipped our flag to Mr Townend to farewell the person that had really made our trip possible by imparting navigation theory to Mum.
+Finally, there, we dipped our flag to Mr Townend to farewell the person who had really made our trip possible by imparting navigation theory to Mum.

 This was our playground, these islands and bays we had anchored in and sailed around.
 Where I learnt to sail long before I can remember.
-Kohara, a 24 ft mullet boat, taught me to sail.
+Kohara, a 24-foot mullet boat, taught me to sail.
 The dinghy taught me rowing and manoeuvring skills.
 The little "P" class that my Brother Stuart built taught me more about sailing, the importance of ballast and, more importantly, how to tip it over and right it again without getting wet.
-So much fun and freedom was had during the school holidays.
+A great deal of fun and freedom was had during the school holidays.

 We often spent school holidays or long weekends on Kohara exploring the Bay of Islands or further afield.
 Fish, crayfish, oysters, mussels and scallops were all readily available.
 It was fresh, whether caught on a line or dove for by my brothers.

 Sailing close by Army Bay, where we had camped onshore, I felt my face heat as I remembered biting into a prickly pear.
 I ran my tongue slowly over the roof of my mouth, feeling the pain as the hairlike spines moved and pulled at my skin.
 I should have known better.
 After all, the name gives it away.
-Unfortunately, we had no tweezers onboard Kohara, so Mum removed most using her hairclip.
+Unfortunately, we had no tweezers on board the Kohara, so Mum removed most of them using her hair clip.
 However, those few left caused a long, hungry sail back to the farm.

 While Dad filleted the fish, we jibed Franda II and headed SW to Wangamumu for the night.
 Anchoring here, my thoughts turned to the Holmans, an American couple we had met here the previous year while on their circumnavigation, and here we were starting ours.